 Mike started getting orders.
 The hoodies were selling and he needed Steve to carry more inventory in order to keep up.
 Some of the stores were selling out and weren’t happy that the company couldn’t seem to keep the racks full.
-One store dropped them for another vendor which made a wider range of hoodie designs and wristbands.
+One store dropped them for another vendor that made a wider range of hoodie designs and wristbands.
 But Steve had a problem because he couldn’t afford to produce more inventory without more money.
 The company didn’t have more money.

-Later, Jerry fired Steve over ‘recurring production and quality issues that were inconsistent with the brand promise’.
+Later, Jerry fired Steve over ‘recurring production and quality issues that were inconsistent with the brand promise.’
 At least, that’s what he wished he had said.
 Steve sued for wrongful dismissal.
 Steve asked Mike to join him as he walked out.
 Mike stared at his feet.
 Jerry hired Sam, a Vice President in charge of sales and Mike was informed that he would start reporting to Sam.

-Sales increased, production issues were solved and a board of directors was created when the first round of investment was secured.
+Sales increased, production issues were solved, and a board of directors was created when the first round of investment was secured.
 Jerry and Mike had a beer the night the deal closed, but didn’t talk much.
 Things kept changing.
 The board needed reports.
 Jerry resisted.
 The board produced a contract with performance expectations.
 His lawyer produced a pen.
 There were just so many things they all seemed to need him to do and to know.
 And increasing sales wasn’t enough.
-They wanted to know about contribution margins, inventory turns and they kept harping about accounts receivable.
+They wanted to know about contribution margins, inventory turns, and they kept harping about accounts receivable.